mreimbold/pepper_mapping/README.md

 **Author(s): Mirko Reimbold**

+## Prerequisites

-The pepper_mapping package has been tested under [ROS] Kinetic Kame and Ubuntu 16.04.
+This package has been tested under [ROS] Kinetic Kame and Ubuntu 16.04.

+In order to use this package please follow [this tutorial](http://wiki.ros.org/pepper/Tutorials) to setup your Pepper platform properly.

+As we use Pepper's depth camera you have to calibrate it, to do so you can follow [this tutorial](http://wiki.ros.org/pepper/Tutorials/Calibration#Depth_camera_calibration).

 ## Installation